GNARC0TICS/GoatedVips/client/src/components/memory-bank/activeContext.md

 ## Current Focus

-We are in Phase 1 (VS Code cleanup phase) of the GoatedVIPs platform optimization project.
+We are in Phase 1 (VS Code cleanup phase) of the GoatedVIPs platform optimization project, focusing on authentication and user management system audit and cleanup.
 We've made significant progress in several key areas:

 1. **Service Layer Implementation**
    - ✅ Created client-side and server-side service layers